cs-open-project/projectsfound/README.md

 介绍: DevLake is a development data platform, providing the data infrastructure for developer teams to analyze and improve their engineering productivity.

+### Fluss[Incubating]

+Description: Fluss is a streaming storage built for real-time analytics which can serve as the real-time data layer for Lakehouse architectures.

+介绍: Fluss is a streaming storage built for real-time analytics which can serve as the real-time data layer for Lakehouse architectures.

 ### Fury[Incubating]

 Description: A blazing fast multi-language serialization framework powered by jit and zero-copy

 介绍: A blazing fast multi-language serialization framework powered by jit and zero-copy

+### GeaFlow[Incubating]

+Description: GeaFlow is a distributed stream and batch integration graph compute engine.

+介绍: GeaFlow is a distributed stream and batch integration graph compute engine.

 ### Gluten[Incubating]